StefanSchroeder/Golang-Regex-Tutorial/01-chapter1.markdown

 The dot '.' matches any character.

 	// Will print 'cat'.
-(Leftmost match).
 	r, _ := regexp.Compile(`.at`)
 	fmt.Printf(r.FindString("The cat sat on the mat."))

+'cat' was the first match.

 	// more dot.
 	s:= "Nobody expects the Spanish inquisition."
 	//          -- --     --